mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_1_converted.md

 text:     Your General has +3⚔️.
 When your General attacks, summon a minion that costs 3 from your deck nearby.

 name:     Call to Arms
-text:     Your General gains, "Minions you summon nearby gain +3/+3.".
+text:     Your General gains "Minions you summon nearby gain +3⚔️/+3❤️."

 name:     Grandmaster Z'ir
 text:     When your General dies, Grandmaster Z'ir becomes your General.